Polydile/dile-components/README.md

 # Dile Components

+## See the docs and demos in the dile-components website

 We have a new webiste with our components catalog docs and demos!! 🎉

 <https://dile-components.polydile.com/>

+## What is dile-components

 Dile components is a collection of Custom Elements created and maintained by @EscuelaIT's students and instructors.